openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Deferred Credential Endpoint {#deferred-credential-issuance}

-This endpoint is used to issue a Credential previously requested at the Credential endpoint or Batch Credential Endpoint in case the Credential Issuer was not able to immediately issue this Credential.
+This endpoint is used to issue a Credential previously requested at the Credential Endpoint or Batch Credential Endpoint in case the Credential Issuer was not able to immediately issue this Credential.

 ## Deferred Credential Request {#deferred-credential_request}

-This is an HTTP POST request, which accepts an acceptance token as the only parameter.
-The acceptance token MUST be sent as Access Token in the HTTP header as shown in the following example.
+This is an HTTP POST request, which accepts an `acceptance_token` as the only parameter.
+The `acceptance_token` parameter MUST be sent as Access Token in the HTTP header as shown in the following example.

 ```
 POST /credential_deferred HTTP/1.1